 This blueprint aids you in defending yourself against the tragedy, pitfalls, and pains of life.

-This piece offers an outline of both Peterson and Tolle’s work, followed by an outline of how the two teachings can work together.
+This piece offers an outline of both Jordan Peterson and Eckhart Tolle and their key work, followed by an outline of how the two teachings can work together.

 Professor Jordan Peterson came to notoriety in a compelled speech scandal over gender pronouns in Canada.